Our commitment to conservation

 Raleigh/Durham Heat Watch, a citizen science project aimed at measuring heat expression across Raleigh and Durham, NC.

 Exploring Durham Flood plain Hazards, a citizen science project between MLS, ECWA, and ORNL exploring current and future flood hazards in urban Durham, NC.

 Chronolog Stations in Explore the Wild, where visitors will observe and document our wetlands’ seasonal and long-term changes.

-Youth Climate Summit: Developed by the Wild Center as a part of the Youth Climate Program, the Youth Climate Summit will be a 1-2 day conference in 2022 for teens to empower young people to take climate action in their schools and communities.
+Youth Climate Summit: Developed by the Wild Center as a part of the Youth Climate Program, the Youth Climate Summit is a yearly conference for teens to empower young people to take climate action in their schools and communities.